marcosun/react-amap-binding/README.md

-# smooth-fetch
+# js-component-seed
-This is a polyfill making fetch has a consistent behaviour as XHR in terms of error handling, query, request body.
-More features coming soon
+This is a seed for creating javascript components.
+Enjoy writing test-coveraged code.